do i need a bike license?

 what happens if i get lost?

 If you get lost and have signal you can open up Google Maps to direct you back to camp.
-If you do not have signal, you can try using offline maps which you have downloaded in advance (maps.me app).
+If you do not have signal, you can try using offline maps which you have downloaded in advance (Guru maps app).
 If neither of those options help, backtrack to the last manned checkpoint or stay where you are.
 We have logged your exit time and will know to look for you if you don't return within the allocated window.

 what happens if i have an accident?